Home About Blog Help Contact Download App

 1. The alphabet won’t melt your brain

 Since 1991, the Azerbaijani language uses a Latin-based alphabet with 32 letters.
-If you can read English, you’re already 60% in the door.
+If you can read English, the script will feel more approachable than you might expect.

 Yes, you’ll meet new friends like ə, ğ, ş, ö, ü, but they follow consistent rules.